truffle-box/filecoin-box/README.md

 ### Running Filecoin Ganache

-Once installed, you can run Filecoin Ganache with the following command (note that this requires NPM version 5.2 or above)
+Once installed, you can run Filecoin Ganache with the following command:

 ```bash
 $ npx ganache filecoin
 ```

-This creates 10 accounts, each loaded with 100 FIL, and display both their account addresses and associated private keys.
+This creates 10 accounts, each loaded with 100 [FIL](https://docs.filecoin.io/reference/#wallets), and displays both their account addresses and associated private keys.

 ```bash
 Available Accounts